[rt_reading_time label=”Reading Time:” postfix=”minutes”]

-When recovering from addiction sleeping problems are often par for the course.
-As an addict, you may have used drugs or alcohol to help you fall asleep.
-Now that you’re in recovery, you’re going to need to find healthier solutions for a good night’s rest.
-Complicating matters further is the fact that alcohol abuse is known to cause sleep apnea, and it can persist from days to even years.
+When recovering from addiction, sleeping problems are often par for the course.
+If you struggle with addiction, you may have used drugs or alcohol to help you fall asleep.
+Now that you are in recovery, you will need to find healthier solutions for a good night’s rest.
+Complicating matters further is the fact that alcohol abuse is known to cause sleep apnea, and it can persist for days to even years.
 Commonly prescribed medications for treating addiction, like methadone, can also negatively impact the quality of your sleep.

 It shouldn’t come as a surprise that a lack of good, restful sleep may contribute to depression, anxiety and other negative consequences.
 This includes a higher rate of addiction relapse.
 In part two of our series on sleep and addiction, we’ll offer three more tips for better rest.